Influencer marketing tools for 2023: 13 apps for in-depth research and tips on how to use them

 Pitchbox has a big database of bloggers with a keyword search.
 Thanks to integrations with Moz, SEMRush, and other SEO tools, the platform detects the best websites for link building.
 Additionally, the platform provides outreach, campaign tracking and reporting features, CRM, and SEO email client.

-Julius is another influencer marketing platform of thoroughly-checked influencers that can offer more than 120,000 accounts at your disposal.
+Julius is another platform of thoroughly-checked influencers that can offer more than 120,000 accounts at your disposal.
 The platform provides all the tools you need to build an influencer marketing campaign or a long-term influencer discovery strategy.

 Unlike other search platforms, you pay an annual fee for Julius—there is no monthly option.
 The specific price you’ll pay depends on the number of users you want to give access to the software.
 Each case is different.